Exit rules

 **Note:**

-In trading, a strategy must include both entry and exit rules to manage positions actively.
+* In **trading**a strategy must include both **entry and exit rules** to actively manage positions.

-In investment, you can define entry rules only if you intend to accumulate assets without planning systematic selling.
-In other words, it is possible to have no exit rules.
+* In **investment**Alternatively, you can define entry rules only if you intend to accumulate assets without planning systematic selling.
+In other words, **it is possible to have no exit rules**.

 Your exit rules and conditions can of course be based on technical indicators, patterns, units of measurement or any other **condition already used in the entry rules**.

 To limit the loss on a trade, a stop-loss can be specified in your exit rules.
-The stop-loss can be expressed as a percentage, as a price, as a price change, in ticks, pips, points, in changes of indicator values or in multiples of the ATR.
+The stop-loss can be expressed as a percentage, in price, in price change, in ticks, in pips, in points, in changes in indicator values or in multiples of the ATR.

-You can also place your stop-loss at a technical level, for example the high or low point of the last X days.
+You can also place your stop-loss at a technical level, such as the high or low point of the last X days.

-However, you can separate buy and sell trades, giving if needed one stop-loss for buy trades and another stop-loss for sell trades.
+You can, however, separate buy and sell trades by assigning, if needed, one stop-loss for buy trades and a different stop-loss for sell trades.

 **Examples:**